ebetonii/react-native-klikcair-component/README.md

 ## Usage

-_Note: if you using version react native >= 0.69 you must download and config your font Lato
+_Note: if you using version react native >= 0.69 you must download and config your font Lato._

 ```js
 import {Button} from 'react-native-klikcair-component'